Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 How many cases are there in Montana?

-Montana has 17 measles cases as of Thursday.
-Ten are in Gallatin County, which is where the first cases showed up — Montana’s first in 35 years.
+Montana had 17 measles cases as of Thursday.
+Ten were in Gallatin County, which is where the first cases showed up — Montana’s first in 35 years.

-Flathead and Yellowstone counties have two cases each, and Hill County has three case.
+Flathead and Yellowstone counties had two cases each, and Hill County had three case.

 There are outbreaks in neighboring North Dakota and the Canadian provinces of Alberta, British Columbia and Saskatchewan.